 Appointed January 2010

 Mark has considerable knowledge of financial services having been a Director of SG Warburg Group Plc and Managing Director of the private equity group of the Royal Bank of Scotland.
 Mark has held Non-Executive Directorships at Portman and Nationwide building societies and is currently Chairman of Rathbone Brothers Plc.
 Mark also has a longstanding commitment to the charitable and public sector.
-Mark chairs the Nominations Committee and is a member of the Remuneration Committee.
+Mark also chairs the Nominations Committee and is a member of the Remuneration Committee.

 Group Finance & Operations Director